StuartJO/ThalamicGradients/README.md

 To remake all of the other data needed, you can follow the following steps
 ### Getting mouse ancillary data

-To get the data to needed to make plots for the mouse, you'll need to go and download the original mouse flatmap [here](http://download.alleninstitute.org/publications/allen_mouse_brain_common_coordinate_framework/cortical_surface_views/ccf/annotation/flatmap_dorsal.nrrd) and place in ./data/ancillary.
+To get the data needed to make plots for the mouse, you'll need to go and download the original mouse flatmap [here](http://download.alleninstitute.org/publications/allen_mouse_brain_common_coordinate_framework/cortical_surface_views/ccf/annotation/flatmap_dorsal.nrrd) and place in ./data/ancillary.
 You'll need to compare the values in that image to those reported by [Harris et al, 2019](https://www.nature.com/articles/s41586-019-1716-z) in Figure 1b to build up a mapping (which I have done in ./data/ancillary/FlatMapIds.xlsx)

-Then to get a nifti file of the Allen Mouse Brain Atlas, go to the [Scalable Brain Atlas](https://scalablebrainatlas.incf.org/mouse/ABA_v3#downloads) and download the [P56_Atlas.nii.gz](https://scalablebrainatlas.incf.org/templates/ABA_v3/source/P56_Atlas.nii.gz) and [P56_Annotation.nii.gz](https://scalablebrainatlas.incf.org/templates/ABA_v3/source/P56_Annotation.nii.gz) files.
+Then to get a .nii file of the Allen Mouse Brain Atlas, go to the [Scalable Brain Atlas](https://scalablebrainatlas.incf.org/mouse/ABA_v3#downloads) and download the [P56_Atlas.nii.gz](https://scalablebrainatlas.incf.org/templates/ABA_v3/source/P56_Atlas.nii.gz) and [P56_Annotation.nii.gz](https://scalablebrainatlas.incf.org/templates/ABA_v3/source/P56_Annotation.nii.gz) files.
 Put them in ./data/ancillary

 The following MATLAB commands can then be run to process this data (note if you really are going from scratch, some additional files need to be created manually for these to run, see the details in the MATALB scripts for information on how to make them)